 Toward the end of 2022 I was finally able to get back in to my studio and pick up some real pastels.
 What a heavenly feeling!
 Going forward I have decided to concentrate my work to pastels, graphite, charcoal, and pencils of all kinds, as well as digital painting.

 I am currently a Contributing Artist member of Sync Gallery in the Santa Fe Arts District in downtown Denver.

-I paint out of my studio in Prism Workspaces, one of Denver's premier communities of working artists.
+My studio is located in Prism Workspaces, one of Denver's premier communities of working artists.
 I love it there!
-Please contact me for an appointment for a studio visit and Prism tour.
+Please contact me for a studio visit and Prism tour.